Tunnel Oxide Passivated Contact (TOPCon) Solar Cells

 Plasma oxidationEvaporationTransparent conductive oxide

-Table I: Questions for industrial TOPCon solar cells.
+Table 1: Key process options for industrial TOPCon solar cells.

 2. Tarr, N.G., A POLYSILICON EMITTER SOLAR-CELL.
 Ieee Electron Device Letters, 1985.
 6(12): p.
 655-658.